MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === Networking Frameworks

 Apple provides different frameworks for #gls("ptp") connections using different layers of abstraction or different underlying technologies.
 One of these frameworks is called Multipeer Connectivity.
 Newport describes it as an implementation of the mobile telephone model #cite(<newport_gossip_2017>, form: "year") in his article about gossip in smartphone #gls("ptp") networks.
 Apple states, the framework "supports the discovery of services provided by nearby devices and supports communicating with those services through message-based data, streaming data, and resources (such as files).
-In #gls("ios"), the framework uses infrastructure Wi-Fi networks, peer-to-peer Wi-Fi, and Bluetooth personal area networks for the underlying transport.
-In macOS and tvOS, it uses infrastructure Wi-Fi, peer-to-peer Wi-Fi, and Ethernet" @apple_inc_multipeer_nodate.
+In #gls("ios"), the framework uses infrastructure #gls("wifi") networks, #gls("ptp") Wi-Fi, and Bluetooth personal area networks for the underlying transport.
+In #gls("macos") and #gls("tvos"), it uses infrastructure #gls("wifi"), #gls("ptp") #gls("wifi"), and Ethernet" @apple_inc_multipeer_nodate.
 Contrary to this excerpt of the documentation, tests and information gathered from Apple's developer forum conclude that Mulipeer Connectivty does not support Bluetooth for #gls("ptp") networking anymore and got disabled with the release of #gls("ios") 11 @quinn_the_eskimo_ios_2017.

-In an approach to give a brief overview about Apples networking #gls("api")s, Apple describes Multipeer Connectivity as a high-level interface to Apples #gls("ptp") WiFi support and also introduces the Network Framework, which is considered a low-level interface by Apple engineers @quinn_the_eskimo_network_2024.
-Apples Documentation states developers should use this framework when they need direct access to protocols like TLS, TCP, and UDP for their custom application protocols.
+In an approach to give a brief overview about Apples networking #gls("api")s, Apple describes Multipeer Connectivity as a high-level interface to Apples #gls("ptp") #gls("wifi") support and also introduces the Network Framework, which is considered a low-level interface by Apple engineers @quinn_the_eskimo_network_2024.
+Apples Documentation states developers should use this framework when they need direct access to protocols like #gls("tls"), #gls("tcp"), and #gls("udp") for their custom application protocols.
 The Network framework features opt-in support for #gls("ptp") connection establishment via #gls("awdl") and also does not support connecting via Bluetooth, which is accessible through the Core Bluetooth Framework. @apple_inc_tn3151_2023

 Nearby Interaction is yet another framework to establish #gls("ptp") connections.
 It uses the iPhones #gls("uwb") chip to "locate and interact with nearby devices using identifiers, distance, and direction" @apple_inc_nearby_nodate.
 These chips are usually used in smaller distances to precisely locate compatible hardware, so in examples from Apples #gls("wwdc") distances of one and a half to three meters are shown which does not meet the requirements for this experiments @apple_inc_explore_2021.